swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 ### CSKTestSupport

-FIXME: Can we remove this?
+For testing, overrides `__cxa_atexit` to prevent registration of static destructors due to work around https://github.com/swiftlang/swift/issues/55112.

 ### Csourcekitd

 Header file defining the interface to sourcekitd.
-This should stay in sync with [sourcekitd.h](TODO) in the Swift repository.
+This should stay in sync with [sourcekitd.h](https://github.com/swiftlang/swift/blob/main/tools/SourceKit/tools/sourcekitd/include/sourcekitd/sourcekitd.h) in the Swift repository.

 ### Diagnose